nianqiu-liu/KKS_VR/README.md

 you can switch to a different mode of caressing by pressing the Application menu button with the controller in place.

-Optionally, automatic touching and kissing can be enabled, so that you don't even need to pull the Trigger.
+Optionally, automatic touching can be enabled, so that you don't even need to pull the Trigger.

+You can also kiss or lick the female by moving your head to the right place.
+This can be turned off in the config.

 When changing location, you can use the green laser to point to a new location icon and pull the Trigger to confirm.